Striped Cucumber Beetles

-The striped cucumber beetle is one of the most damaging pests on cucurbits, such as squash, cucumber, melon and pumpkin.
+The striped cucumber beetle is one of the most damaging pests on cucurbits such as squash, cucumber, melon and pumpkin.
 The larvae can cause severe damage to roots.
 A single beetle can cause severe damage to an emerging plant by feeding on the lower surface of leaves.
-Next generation adults (overwintering) are known to feed inside flowers, preventing pollination and fruit set.
-These beetles also spread bacterial wilt, cucumber mosaic, and squash mosaic virus.
+Adults are known to feed inside flowers, preventing pollination and fruit set.
+These beetles also spread bacterial wilt, cucumber mosaic virus, and squash mosaic virus.

-The striped cucumber beetle is about 1/5 inch long, and has a black head and yellow-green wing covers with three black stripes.
-The orange-yellow eggs are laid near the base of host plants.
+The striped cucumber beetle is about 1/5 inch long, and has a black head and yellow-green wing coverings adorned with three black longitudinal stripes.
+The orange-yellow eggs are laid near the base of the host plants.
 The slender white larva grows to about 1/3 inch long and is dark on each end.
 There is one generation per year.

 Only unmated adults overwinter.
-They overwinter under leaves, rotten logs or almost any other debris on the ground.
-They emerge in the spring when soil temperature reaches 55°F. Then the beetles feed on pollen, petals and leaves of willow, apple, hawthorn and more specifically, on their alternate hosts of goldenrod, aster, etc. As soon as cucurbits, the preferred hosts, come up or are transplanted, the beetles fly to these plants to start feeding and mating.
+They overwinter under leaves, rotten logs or almost any other debris found on the ground.
+They emerge from dormancy in the spring when soil temperatures reach 55°F. The newly-awakened adult beetles initially feed on pollen, petals and leaves of willow, apple, hawthorn and more specifically, on their alternate hosts of goldenrod, aster, etc. However, as soon as cucurbits–their preferred hosts–come up or are transplanted, the beetles will fly to these plants to feed and mate.

-In a few days, the female lays eggs in the soil.
+Only a few days after mating, the female striped cucumber beetle lays her eggs in the soil.
 The eggs hatch in about 10 days.
 The larvae work their way to the plant roots where they feed for the next 2 to 6 weeks, sometimes causing severe damage.
 The mature larvae pupate in the soil.
-The adults emerge in 7 to 10 days.
-These beetles are not usually seen the rest of the summer except when feeding in cucurbit flowers.
+7 to 10 days later, the adult beetles emerge.

-Because overwintering cucumber beetles are around by the time cucurbits are up or transplanted, it is important to check at least daily to control the pest.
-Handpicking is most effective if done early in the morning when most feeding occurs.
-These beetles are easy to kill, but because more keep arriving on the plants, it sometimes seems as though controls are not effective.
-Barriers of row covers (which may have to be suspended over crops with wire hoops to prevent foliar abrasion in windy locations) such as spunbonded remay, cheesecloth, etc., can protect your plants; remove by midsummer to permit pollination.
+Due to the fact that overwintering cucumber beetles are around by the time cucurbits are up or transplanted, it is important to check at least daily to control this pest.
+Hand-picking is most effective if done early in the morning.
+These beetles are easy to kill, but because new ones arrive at the plants over an extended period, it sometimes feels as though controls are not working.
+Barriers of row covers such as spunbonded polyester remay, cheesecloth, etc. (which may have to be suspended over crops with wire hoops to prevent foliar abrasion during windy locations) can protect your plants; remove by midsummer to enable adequate pollination (by pollinating insects).

 Removal of goldenrod, aster, etc., from the vicinity of cucurbits helps reduce the number of beetles.
 Removing plant debris or keeping it to a minimum is also advisable.

-Insecticides labelled for vegetables containing pyrethrum, pyrythrin, or carbaryl (Sevin) should control the beetles.
+Insecticides labeled for vegetables containing pyrethrins or carbaryl (Sevin®) should control the beetles.